Assessment of Teaching and Learning (QAF 2.1.2.4 and 5.1.3.1.4)

 Note: The following guidance might also be helpful when considering how a self-study is to address the teaching and assessment evaluation criteria for cyclical program reviews (QAF 5.1.3.1.4 b)).

 In order to then demonstrate how the resulting information will be documented and subsequently used to inform continuous program improvement (2.1.2.4 b) iv), universities are strongly encouraged to ensure the proposal describes the way(s) in which the achievement of program learning outcomes, particularly at the cohort level, is assessed on a routine basis.
 Most typically, this monitoring and oversight responsibility will be assigned to an individual or committee.
 Indicators used by such a person or committee typically include student grades, awards data, and exit surveys.
 It is expected that the proposal will indicate that classes, and assessment practices, will be closely monitored by the individual / committee with responsibility for this oversight on an ongoing basis.
 Feedback from students, faculty, teaching assistants, community members, and others is obtained and assessed, as is career success and satisfaction of graduates.
 To this end, every effort is made to maintain contact with graduates of the program (i.e., through a requirement for alumni surveys).
-The proposal should also signal that efforts to improve the program, whether in content or delivery, in response to these data / feedback will be routine and on-going in order, for example, to better address contemporary issues that arise in relevant communities.
+The proposal should also signal that efforts to improve the program, whether in content or delivery, in response to these data / feedback will be routine.

 In addition, programs are encouraged to seek guidance from the university’s Centre for Teaching and Learning (or equivalent), as well as the QA Office, before finalizing the proposal for external review.

-Finally, it is worth noting that the work put into getting these aspects related to teaching and learning “right” at the time of the program’s creation will significantly help come time to launch the program, as well as at its first cyclical review.
+Finally, it is worth noting that the work put into getting these aspects related to teaching and learning “right” at the time of the program’s creation will significantly help not only when the program is launched, but also moving forward through cyclical reviews.